-Place roast beef on the baking sheet covered with aluminum foil.
-Cook for one hour.
-Turn off the oven and let cool in the oven.
+Place roast beef on the baking sheet covered with aluminum foil—Cook for one hour.
+Turn off the oven and let cool in the range.
 Chop small.
 You can make it the day before.

 Preparation of jerky:

 Preheat the oven to 350F or 180C.
-Distribute jerky on a baking sheet.
-Cook for 15 minutes.
+Distribute jerky on a baking sheet—Cook for 15 minutes.
 Remove from the oven.
-When it is cold enough to touch without burning, shred and discard any bits that are hard or have connective tissues.
+When it is cold enough to touch without burning, shred and discard any tricky bits or have connective tissues.
 Chop the rest small.